Lavodan/dialogueify-video/README.md

 ## Roadmap
 - More customization
-  - More formats, ideally detected automatically both for subtitles and for video
+  - More output formats
   - Customizable timing for padding and grouping
     - Account for padding being bigger than grouping
 - Allow pairing of audio files with subtitles
 - Long term: create a swiss army knife of utilities and include this one in it
 - More input validation of arguments and proper handling of improper input
 - Descriptive error messages with error handling (improper suttiles format, insufficient space...)
+- Fix double big-progress bar bug